sidhantgusain/hacktoberfest2020/README.md

-# hacktoberfest2020
+# Hacktoberfest2020
-Repo for Hacktoberfest 2020
+Repository for Hacktoberfest 2020.

+ Make your first Pull Request and earn your first swag Tshirt from Hacktoberfest.

+ Go ahead!!